toRatnesh/Learning/CPP/08_Functions_C.rst

 -------------------------------------

 Function prototype tells compiler about

-- return type of the data that the function will return.
+- return type of the data that the function will return
-- the number of arguments passed to the function.
+- the number of arguments passed to the function
-- the data types of the each of the passed arguments.
+- the data types of the each of the passed arguments
-- the order in which the arguments are passed to the function.
+- the order in which the arguments are passed to the function

 By using this information, compiler cross checks function parameters and their data-type with function definition and function call.